Akoko South-East: History

 The origins of Isua can be traced back to the ancient Benin Empire.

 Demographics

 The population was 82,426 according to the 2006 census.

 Governance

 In Isua, only those who come from the royal Odovia family can be crowned as king.

 The king resides in Isua Oke.

-Ipe Akoko is a town in Akoko South East in Ondo State.

 Economy

 It is an agricultural community.
 The town is situated on rocky terrain.
 It comprises ten quarters: Iba, Okun, Isinodo, Ilegbe, Igbede, Ugbe, Itoto, Ipaso, Uwi and Uthakpe quarters.
 The current king is His Royal Majesty, Oba Evangelist Francis Omokanjuola Apata, The Arogunbola II.